preferences from extension.config.* and applies them during Firefox and Gecko browser launches.

 More detailed preference references

-For a comprehensive list of available Firefox preferences, you can explore the Firefox source code where many default preferences are defined in all.js or firefox.js.
+For a comprehensive list of available Firefox preferences, explore the Firefox source code.
+Mozilla defines many defaults inall.js or firefox.js.

 Best practices

-- Prefer browser-scoped preferences: Keep Firefox/Gecko preference keys under browser-targeted config blocks.
+- Prefer browser-scoped preferences: Keep Firefox/Gecko preference keys under browser-targeted configuration blocks.

 - Use command overrides for temporary experiments: Put short-lived preference tweaks in